 Van Voorhis is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Van Voorhis with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.14% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Van Voorhis is quite a bit lower than the national average among all cities of 21.84%: just 10.14% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Van Voorhis in 2022 was $29,115, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $116,460 for a family of four.
 However, Van Voorhis contains both very wealthy and poor people as well.